jeffpar/pcjs.v1/blog/2015/02/23/README.md

 	You can tell if you have a B0 or B1 Step level 386 by looking at the markings on the chip.
 	If it has the ID number S40336 or S40337 stamped on it, then it's a Step B0; if it's marked with S40343, S40344, or S40362, it's a Step B1.
 Some B0 and B1 chips were marked B0 or B1 rather than with an ID number.

+Unfortunately, this doesn't tell us what revision number an 80386-B0 reported.

 Most of the information I have about the 80386 begins with the B1 stepping.
 From a December 17, 1986 document titled "**80386-B1 STEPPING INFORMATION**":